kendraio/kendraio-app/docs/workflow/blocks/http.rst

       }
     }

-**Automatic Metadata Headers**
+**Optional Metadata Headers**

-When using AWS SigV4 authentication with PUT or BPUT methods, the system automatically adds file integrity metadata headers:
+When using AWS SigV4 authentication with PUT or BPUT methods to upload files to a bucket, if ``saveHashMetadata`` is set to true hashes of the uploaded content are made to allow content verification and identification:

 - ``x-amz-meta-sha1``: SHA-1 hash of the uploaded content
 - ``x-amz-meta-sha256``: SHA-256 hash of the uploaded content